 will walk walked in the May 2013 ceremony.

 What was the problem?
 The problem was that I tried to be Superwoman.
 I did not manage my time right.
 I did not take “ME” time like I do now.
 There was no balance in my life.
 Everything was all about work.
-School half-heartedly fit into the picture.
+School only half-heartedly fit into the picture.
 Hence the four incompletes I need to clear in the next 3 weeks three incompletes that turned into “W’s” that I now need to re-take in Fall in order not to be in danger of academic disqualification.
 I did not take heed to my body’s warning.
 I very nearly had a nervous breakdown.
 If you are reading this and you are beginning a program while working full-time, listen to your body and take some “ME” time or your body will not like you very much.
 Especially when it gets sick time and time again.

 (2007-2009) I teach taught at a low-income, high crime, Title I school in Los Angeles.
 It‘s was a tough situation, but not impossible.
 I had great success